#1E1E1E

 A reference letter sets the tone for a new job or school.
 Using a reference letter template ensures all the necessary details are in place.

-Candidates for new jobs and advanced educational programs face a number of hurdles and requirements to comply with a rigorous review process.
+Candidates for new jobs and advanced educational programs face several hurdles and requirements to comply with a rigorous review process.
 They are often asked to provide references that speak to their professional capabilities and personal traits.
-To fulfill this requirement, applicants will often turn to a mix of current and past colleagues to write reference letters on their behalf.
+Applicants will often turn to current and past colleagues to write reference letters on their behalf.

-While these documents can play a pivotal part in helping an individual move on to the next stage in their application process, surprisingly few business professionals have written a reference letter before and know where to start.
+Together with resumes and cover letters, these documents can play a pivotal part in helping an individual move on to the next stage in their application process.
+While many professionals largely know how to write a resume or how to write a cover letter, surprisingly very few business professionals have written a reference letter before and know where to start.

 Here, we’re taking a closer look at what a reference letter is and how our reference letter template can help you craft an informative, professional document every time.